adsteen/lecture_3_example/hw_1.md

 # Section 1

 We can write some text in markdown.
+Here’s an addition.

 ## Subsection 2